 Site type Standard

 Nature of the venue An attractive garden setting close to the CBD, to the adjacent iconic Adelaide Oval and St Peters Cathedral

 Suitability Daytime small events

 Discouraged Major events

-Suggested capacity 500 (at any one time)
+Suggested capacity 1,000

-Event size Minor events
+Event size Small events

 Precinct specific criteria a

 Operating hours Close 6.00pm on all days.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.

 Shared use considerations Consideration of Adelaide Oval events and Adelaide Oval Hotel.
 May impact on availability within a declared area when Adelaide Oval events are held.

 Considerations • War Memorial Oak The immediate areas around the above site must be kept clear from infrastructure and patron use (exceptions to this are memorial-related events)

 Park Lands criteria

 Site restrictions Only small events

 Amplified sound considerations Creswell Gardens is located close to Adelaide Oval and Hotel, with sensitive receivers to the north along Pennington Terrace.
 Given its close proximity to Pennington Terrace, events should aim to face south away from sensitive receivers.

-for power, water and sewer points) e City of Adelaide events infrastructure map, detailing all utilities and facilities.
+Site features (see map f for power, water and sewer points)

 Shade Some tree shade

 Toilets None

 Lighting Limited

 Bike parking Bike parking located in the northwest and northeast corners of the park

 Access

 Essential vehicle access No vehicle access to the garden

 Accessible parking Closest available on-street accessible parking is at Pennington Terrace and Victoria Drive

 Transport Excellent public transport access is available.
 Adelaide Railway Station is accessible from North Terrace or the Riverbank.
 The closest tram stop is Festival Plaza on King William Road or Adelaide Railway Station on North Terrace.
 Multiple high frequency bus services are available on King William Road and Sir Edwin Smith Avenue.